vsbuffalo/findorf/README.md

 Entering `findorf predict --help` will list all options.

+## Pre-Prediction Attributes

+`findorf` first gathers some information about a contig based on HSPs from the relatives' seperate BLASTX results and PFAM domains.
+These attributes are described below and are the requisite information for ORF prediction.

+### Relatives

+If there are no BLASTX hits to a contig, ORF predict does not predict an ORF.
+One could take these cases and use an *ab initio* procedure based on coding potential, PFAM domains, etc.

+### Inconsistent Strand

+`findorf` also checks that HSPs are on the same strand (allowing for different frames due to frameshift).
+This could be due do a local translocation, mis-assembly (conjoined contigs), or overlap.

 ### Majority Frame

 `findorf` determines the **majority frame** across all relatives.
 The